kartonfarkas/api_docs/source/suite/customers/_warning.rst

 .. warning::

-   Access to the administrator endpoints may be limited.

-   If you need access, please contact Emarsys Support.
+   Access to the administrator endpoints is restricted.
+If you need access, you can consult with Emarsys Support.